RjRohIt13/Fun_Trip.github.io/README.md

 # Fun_Trip.github.io
-This project is for only for  practice
+This project is only for  practice